Everything You Need To Know For Your Police Interview

 • Charge you and keep you under police custody (remanded into custody).

-The Police Informant (member running the investigation) will usually have already formed a view as to which option above they will proceed with before the interview commences.
+The Police Informant (member running the investigation) may have already formed a view as to which option above they will proceed with before the interview commences.
 This is another reason you should have a lawyers speak with the Police before anything else.

 Why is Legal Representation Important in a Police Interview?